Welcome to NNY Eats! Your local guide to the best eats in the North Country!

 Click below for locations, history, menus and more!

-When you walk in our doors, we treat more than just your taste buds.Your also treated to our friendly service where you, our friends can sit and talk over coffee, donuts, pastries and more.
+Pearl’s Pastry Shoppe – When you walk in our doors, we treat more than just your taste buds.
+You’re also treated to our friendly service where you, our friends can sit and talk over coffee, donuts, pastries and more.

-Delivering hot and fresh Pizza, calzones, subs and Wings to you everyday.
+Ramsey’s Pizzeria – Delivering hot and fresh Pizza, calzones, subs and Wings to you everyday.

-Saint Lawrence Spirits Château.
-After complete restoration, The Château is a boutique hotel, farm to table restaurant, and home to Saint Lawrence Spirits Distillery on the banks of the St. Lawrence River with spectacular views of the Thousand Islands!
+Saint Lawrence Spirits Chateau – The Château is a boutique hotel, farm to table restaurant, and home to Saint Lawrence Spirits Distillery on the banks of the St. Lawrence River with spectacular views of the Thousand Islands!